skypjack/uvw/README.md

 Initialization is usually performed under the hood and can be even passed over, as far as handles are created using the `Loop::resource` member function.<br/>
 On the other side, handles keep themselves alive until one explicitly closes them.
 Because of that, memory usage will grow up if users simply forget about a handle.<br/>
 Therefore the rule quickly becomes *always close your handles*.
-It's simple as calling the `close` member function on them.
+It's as simple as calling the `close` member function on them.

 #### Requests

 Usually initializing a request object is not required.
 Anyway, the recommended way to create a request is still through the `Loop::resource` member function.<br/>
 Requests will keep themselves alive as long as they are bound to unfinished underlying activities.
 This means that users have not to discard explicitly a request.<br/>
 Therefore the rule quickly becomes *feel free to make a request and forget about it*.
-It's simple as calling a member function on them.
+It's as simple as calling a member function on them.

 #### The Loop and the Resource